Lester Breslow: Career

-Breslow worked from 1941-1943 as a public health officer for the Minnesota Department of Health.
+Breslow worked from 1941 to 1943 as a public health officer for the Minnesota Department of Health.

 During World War II Breslow served in the United States Army as a public health officer on a ship sent to the Pacific.

 California Department of Public Health

 After the war, Breslow took a position with the California State Department of Public Health.